WebAssembly/spec/document/core/exec/modules.rst

 Given a :ref:`store <syntax-store>` :math:`S`, a :ref:`module <syntax-module>` :math:`\module` is instantiated with a list of :ref:`external values <syntax-externval>` :math:`\externval^n` supplying the required imports as follows.

-Instantiation assumes that the module is :ref:`valid <valid>` and the provided imports :ref:`match <match-externtype>` the declared types, and may *fail* with an error otherwise.
+Instantiation checks that the module is :ref:`valid <valid>` and the provided imports :ref:`match <match-externtype>` the declared types, and may *fail* with an error otherwise.
 Instantiation can also result in a :ref:`trap <trap>` from executing the start function.
 It is up to the :ref:`embedder <embedder>` to define how such conditions are reported.